 - Divorce decree absolute or death certificate of former spouse

-- Important for EU-divorces (except divorces in Denmark) after the 1 March 2003: Please provide a Certificate referred to in Article 39 (Annex I) of Council Regulation (EC) No. 2201/2003 of 27 November 2003 concerning judgments in matrimonial matters issued by the Court where the marriage was dissolved
+- Important for EU-divorces (except divorces in Denmark) after the 1 March 2003: Please provide a certificate referred to in Article 39 (Annex I) of Council Regulation (EC) No. 2201/2003 of 27 November 2003 concerning judgments in matrimonial matters (in UK: Form D 180) issued by the court where the marriage was dissolved

 - Naturalisation certificate for naturalised German nationals or „Staatsangehörigkeitsausweis“ (if applicable)